 But these percentages apply to an entire standard population — they aren’t applicable to specific individuals who have coverage under the plan.
 People with very low overall healthcare spending will typically pay a larger share of their own costs (since they won’t have met the plan’s deductible yet), while a person with exorbitant health care costs during the year might pay only a tiny fraction of the total costs, while the health plan pays the vast majority of the total.
 And a person who is healthy enough to only need preventive care during the year might end up with 100 percent of her health care costs covered by the plan, regardless of what metal level she has, since specific preventive care is covered with no out-of-pocket costs regardless of the metal level.

 So across a standard population, bronze plans pay an average of 60 percent of costs, silver plans pay an average of 70 percent, gold plans pay an average of 80 percent, and platinum plans pay an average of 90 percent (these percentages are referred to as actuarial value) But it would be too challenging to hit those targets exactly, so insurers are allowed to use a de minimus range instead.
 Through 2017, it was +/-2 percentage points, which meant that bronze plans had actuarial value in the range of 58-62 percent, silver plans in the range of 68-72 percent, and so on.
-But for 2018, the allowable actuarial value range for each metal level has expanded, under rules laid out in the 2018 Benefit and Payment Parameters and the market stabilization rule that was published in April 2017.
-Starting in 2018, metal level plans have the following actuarial value ranges:
+But as of 2018, the allowable actuarial value range for each metal level expanded, under rules laid out in the 2018 Benefit and Payment Parameters and the market stabilization rule that was published in April 2017.
+Metal level plans now have the following actuarial value ranges:

 - Bronze: 56-65 percent

 - Gold: 76-82 percent